 South Korea’s Incheon Airport also deploys robots to provide information and directions to departure gates.
 They move autonomously and navigate with cameras, ultrasonic, laser and proximity sensors, recognize voice and can process language and display information on LCD screens.

 Changi Airport’s Terminal 4 is testing a remote-controlled vehicle that can transport baggage from a plane to the baggage handling area in 10 minutes.
 It also uses bots to deliver food to lounges.
-Its kitchens have assembly lines that work with just nine employees instead of 45.
+Its kitchens have assembly lines that work with just 9 employees instead of 45.
 It uses an automated cutlery packing system to improve productivity.

 The airport is also testing a system for air traffic controllers to monitor aircraft using digital infrared cameras to improve visibility during hazy or low-visibility conditions.